eksitus/ProjectBoost/README.md

 # ProjectBoost

-To download: ProjectBoostt->Builds and choose configuration for your system.
-And also use https://drive.google.com/drive/folders/1M22d1gxENVUK_8LqSPFzzd4AfB8v6-Ms?usp=sharing this link to download.
+To download: ProjectBoostt->Builds and choose configuration for your system and also use https://drive.google.com/drive/folders/1M22d1gxENVUK_8LqSPFzzd4AfB8v6-Ms?usp=sharing

 How To Play: